stasson/vue-mdc-adapter/components/card/README.md

 ## Content blocks

-Cards are composed of different content blocks, which are typically laid out in vertical succession.
+Cards are composed of different content blocks which are typically laid out in vertical succession.

 ### Rich Media